David was last reported as being seen in October 1986 in the Ballymacash Park area of Lisburn

-David Foster: poIice issue appeal for information about north Belfast man missing for almost 38 years
+David Foster: police issue appeal for information about north Belfast man missing for almost 38 years

 and live on Freeview channel 276